kefniark/python-program-structure/README.md

 How to Generate the documentation
 -------------------------------------------

-To generate the documentation, I suggest you to use sphinx (you can install it with """apt-get install python-sphinx""") To build the doc generator, execute :
+To generate the documentation, I suggest you to use sphinx (you can install it with '''apt-get install python-sphinx''') To build the doc generator, execute :

     sphinx-apidoc -F -o docs src

-You can modify the """docs/conf.py""" to match your need And when you're ready, just go to the """docs""" folder and run
+You can modify the '''docs/conf.py''' to match your need And when you're ready, just go to the '''docs''' folder and run

     make html